-Effective OCD treatments include cognitive-behaviour therapy (CBT) and medications but access to treatment is difficult and does not systematically include parents.
+Effective OCD treatments include cognitive-behaviour therapy (CBT) and medication.
+However, access to treatment can be difficult and does not systematically include parents.

-Recruitment is conducted from GF-CBT referred patients; these patients will have already received the Anxiety Disorder Interview Schedule (ADIS), conducted by the OCD clinic psychologist.
-Once consent has been obtained, participants are also supplied with a link to the REDCap questionnaires/measures and asked to complete these.
-We collect clinical outcome data related to OCD severity, individual and family functioning at six time points which include baseline, midpoint at the completion of 12 sessions, as well as for each of the booster sessions.
+Participants are referred to us from the group-based family cognitive behaviour therapy program.
+These patients have already received the Anxiety Disorder Interview Schedule (ADIS), conducted by an OCD clinic psychologist.
+Once consent has been obtained, participants are asked to complete questionnaires/measures on a secure web-based app.
+We collect data related to OCD severity, individual and family functioning at six points: baseline, midpoint and completion of the 12 sessions as well as for each of the booster sessions.

-GF-CBT booster sessions are conducted with participants who have completed GF-CBT.
-Sessions focus on review of the content from previous GF-CBT sessions and the development and practice of Exposure and Response Prevention (ERP) exercises.
+Booster sessions are conducted with participants who have completed the group-based family cognitive-behaviour therapy program.
+These sessions review content from previous sessions and the development and practice of exposure and response prevention exercises.

-If GF-CBT is demonstrated to improve OCD-related outcomes, the current study may provide a rationale for the expansion of the use of this treatment method to other clinics. it is anticipated that findings from this study will also help to advance psychiatric research generally and knowledge of OCD in particular.
-In addition, it is hypothesized that at least some of these individuals will benefit from GF-CBT with respect to improvements in OCD severity, overall functioning, and family functioning.
+If group-based family cognitive-behaviour therapy is demonstrated to improve OCD-related outcomes, the study may provide a rationale for the expansion of this treatment to other clinics.
+We believe that at least some of the individuals in the program will see improvements in OCD severity, overall functioning, and family functioning.